skellat/new-blog-post-tweety/_posts/2022-12-15-marching-forward.markdown

 date:   2022-12-15 00:11:00 -0500
 categories: blather
 ---
-I am done teaching at the community college for 2022.
-Teaching an introductory class in Computer & Information Systems was definitely an experience.
+I am done with work at the employer for 2022.
+It was definitely an experience.
 It was a great thing to have been able to do.

 In the coming days I have plenty of things to do.
 The Christmas Eve service was promoted in *The* (Jefferson, Ohio) *Gazette* nicely.
 I did take a snapshot of the press release's insert.